 The cloister is located to the left of the basilica and was built towards the end of the 3rd century.
 One of the walls around the square space probably dates from the early Middle Ages.
 Under the portico are fragments of paintings and sculptures.
 There are also several sarcophagi.

 The tower is on the left side of the square.
-It is characterised by ghibelline battlements and was probably built between the 12th and 13th centuries.
+It is characterized by ghibelline battlements and was probably built between the 12th and 13th centuries.
 The interior is embellished by the fresco “Tribute of the People to the Imperial Power” (13th century).